 A line of works has attempted to reduce the interaction in argument systems even further.
 Micali [Mic94] shows that the interaction can be reduced in the random oracle model.
 This gives "non-interactive" proofs for the correctness of general computations (in the random oracle model).
 Kalai, Raz and Rothblum [KRR13, KRR14] constructed 2-message arguments for P, assuming quasi-polynomially hard PIR (or quasi-polynomially hard fully-homomorphic encryption).
+The assumption was more recently reduced to standard PIR by Brakerski et al. [BHK17].
+The same work [BHK17] also constructs computationally sound batch verification protocols for NP.

-Other works [Gro10, Lip12, BCCT12a, DFH12, GLR11, BCCT12b, GGPR12, BCI+13] show how to achieve 2-message arguments for NP under non-falsifiable assumptions (which are, to an extent, necessary [GW11]) or in the preprocessing model [GGP10, CKV10, AIK10, PRV12].
-Other works obtain 2-message arguments for P assuming indistinguishability obfuscation [KLW15, BGL+15, CHJV15] or falsifiable assumptions on multi-linear maps [PR14].
+Other works [Gro10, Lip12, BCCT12, DFH12, GLR11, BCCT13, GGPR13, BCI+13] show how to achieve 2-message arguments for NP under non-falsifiable assumptions (which are, to an extent, necessary [GW11]) or in the preprocessing model [GGP10, CKV10, AIK10, PRV12].
+Other works obtain 2-message arguments for P assuming indistinguishability obfuscation [KLW15, BGL+15, CHJV15] or falsifiable assumptions on multi-linear maps [PR17].